angularOcean/FCC_Scientific_Computing_with_Python/README.md

 # freecodecamp
-These are my solutions to FreeCodeCamp Projects.
+This is my code for FreeCodeCamp Projects.